grafana/alloy/docs/sources/reference/components/otelcol.receiver.file_stats.md

 ## Example

-This example forwards file stats of files with the `.log` extension in `/var/log` through a batch processor before finally sending it to an OTLP-capable endpoint:
+This example forwards file stats of files and folders with the `.log` extension in `/var/log` through a batch processor before finally sending it to an OTLP-capable endpoint:

 ```alloy
 otelcol.receiver.file_stats "default" {